BZoennchen/supercollider-book/_sources/intro.md

 They are no longer the masters.
 When a young person has an idea, they automatically go to a money person because they think that is the only way to get their product developed.
 Developers and entrepreneurs often start with a genuine belief to make the world a better place.
-They believe their contribution will help the world in some way and be empowering not just to them and their investors but to some industry or consumer base.
+They believe their contribution will help the world in some way and be empowering, not just to them and their investors, but to some industry or consumer base.
 But then they take money from problematic angles forcing them into specific actions.
 At the stock market, business becomes gamified, i.e., companies are no longer concerned about their product.
 Their mind is occupied with winning;